twocentstudios/twocentstudios.github.com/_posts/2016-06-25-a-deep-dive-into-ios- messages-extensions.markdown

 }
 ```

-Although we could do the transformation as `Pair ->  MessageTemplateLayout`, I think it actually makes our lives easier to convert from `ViewState ->  MessageTemplateLayout` instead.
+Although we could do the transformation as `Pair ->  MessageTemplateLayout`, I think it makes our lives easier to convert from `ViewState ->  MessageTemplateLayout` instead.

 ### View